sahithi-kalakonda/activity_lifecycle/README.md

-CMPE-277 – Assignment 1:
+CMPE-277  Assignment

 Activity Lifecycle

-In this application, We have incremented the thread counter whenever the Main Activity restarts to demonstrate that when a new activity (Activity B, Activity C) is opened and we go back to the previous activity, onRestart() method is called.
-We increment the thread counter by 5.
+In our app, we've increased the thread counter each time the Main Activity restarts to show that reopening previous activities like Activity B or Activity C triggers the onRestart() method, adding 5 to the counter.
+However, when we open a dialog Activity and return to the previous one, onRestart() isn't invoked, leaving the thread counter unchanged.

-On the other hand, when a dialog Activity is opened, and we go back to the previous activity, onRestart() method is not called, so the thread counter remains unchanged.

 Home screen: